Charles H. Lundquist College of Business: Master of Accounting

 The MAcc curriculum is designed to be completed in one academic year.
 It consists of twelve three- or four-credit courses and two one-credit seminars (45 credits minimum).
 Five core accounting classes, two accounting electives, five general business or other graduate electives, and two one-credit seminars in Developing the Business Professional are required.

-MS in Finance
+Master of Science in Finance

 Students complete the Master's in Science of Finance (MSF) program in 12 months(4 quarters) beginning in the summer term.
 The curriculum emphasizes valuation and asset management and consists of six core courses plus electives, totaling a minimum of 45 credits.
 The required courses have no pre-requisites for MSF students.

+Master of Science in Management

+The Master of Science in Management (MSM) program is a 10-month program designed for students with non-business undergraduate degrees.
+After completing the MSM program, students are eligible for the accelerated MBA program, allowing them to earn an MBA on a shortened timeline after they have gained some work experience.
+The curriculum focuses on core business fundamentals and emphasizes professional development.

 PhD

 Organization and research

 The college is organized into 4 departments, one school, and 4 cross-disciplinary centers.

 School of Accounting

 The School of Accounting was established in 2017.
 The accounting program was formerly a department.